 This example shows how you can use

 imregister to automatically align two magnetic resonance (MRI) images to a common coordinate system using intensity-based image registration.
-Unlike some other techniques, the approach does not find features or use control points.
+This approach does not find features or use control points.
 Intensity-based registration is often well-suited for medical and remotely sensed imagery.

 This example uses two MRI images of a knee.
 The fixed image is a spin echo image, while the moving image is a spin echo image with inversion recovery.
 The two sagittal slices were acquired at the same time but are slightly out of alignment.